 Looking for more traditional spaghetti sauce?

 Nothing better than garlic bread with spaghetti, am I right?
 This garlic bread from Grandbaby Cakes looks beyond perfect to soak up any extra sauce on your plate.
 If you’re more of a breadstick person, these copycat Pizza Hut breadsticks (!!!!) look just as good, if not better, than the originals.
 I’m definitely making them next time we have spaghetti.
 Or sooner!
+Or, try fresh bread with olive oil dipping sauce.

 - 1 teaspoon olive oil